hashicorp/consul-service-mesh-for-developers/docs/01_index.md

 b920105a8415509ff627e209fb17b9c4385989ba554db75b58cf8ca257a798bd
 ```

-When you now view the web service in your browser at [http://localhost:9090/ui](http://localhost:9090/ui), you will see the UI for `Fake Service`.
-Fake Service simulates complex service topologies.
+In the `Web` tab will later see the UI for `Fake Service`.
+Fake Service simulates complex service topologies as shown below.
 In this example, you have two tier system, `Web` calls an upstream service `API`.
 All of this traffic is flowing over the service mesh.

 ![](images/getting_started/web.png)